ff6347/prototyping-machines/hid-prototypes/machine_talking/index.md

 ## User test

-The feedback of the user testing I conducted was that people where interested into the concept and it was thought-provoking, however they didn't identify themselves with the artificial voice.
-I'm unsure if this really necessary.
-It would be interesting to test the system in real-life workplaces in order to test their impact on the workers performance.
+The feedback of the user testing I conducted was that people where interested into the concept and it was thought-provoking, however they didn't identify themselves with the artificial voice, although I am unsure if this is really necessary.
+It would be interesting to experiment with the system in real-life workplaces in order to test their impact on the workers performance.